mekagojiradev/class_overflow/README.md

 # class_overflow
 Class Specific Forumns
 =======

+use 'npm install react-icons' to install react icons (we used them on the forum page)

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).